ErikSenn/algorithmic_price_discrimination_cummings_et_al_2020/README.md

 ## Main File Description

 Idea: Compute possible welfare outcomes of market segmentations with only a noisy measure of buyers valuation.

 Output: Dataframe with optimal outcome for each tested segmentation, plots for welfare outcomes with and without segmentations

 Current Setting: Example of Cummings et al. Simple random noise and 3 valuations / types.

 Limitations: Only supports length (value set) = length (type set).
 Special points (red) in plots are customized, might not suit for every noise level.

- ## Future ToDOs:
+## Future ToDOs
 Compute optimal segmentation via linear programm (Cummings et al., Theorem 2.1).

 Define other noise functions.